olzhasar/pytest-watcher/README.md

 ## Usage

-Specify the path that you want to monitor:
+Specify the path that you want to watch:

 ```sh
 ptw .